 Introduction to OMiCC

-OMiCC has two major components: 1) a database containing pre-processed gene expression data sets from NCBI GEO, as well as sample groups, comparison group pairs (refer to Terminology used in OMiCC section) created by the user community annotated using MeSH terms, and user-defined compendia (refer to Terminology used in OMiCC section); 2) a web interface that interacts with the OMiCC database and enables users to create and (meta-) analyze gene expression compendia across studies and microarray platforms.
+OMiCC has two major components: 1) a database containing pre-processed gene expression data sets from NCBI GEO and RNA-sequencing data sets from SRA and downloaded from the recount2 resource, as well as sample groups, comparison group pairs (refer to Terminology used in OMiCC section) created by the user community annotated using MeSH terms, and user-defined compendia (refer to Terminology used in OMiCC section); 2) a web interface that interacts with the OMiCC database and enables users to create and (meta-) analyze gene expression compendia across studies and platforms.
 Analysis results and raw data can also be exported for further analyses outside of OMiCC.

 An important feature of OMiCC is that it allows users to contribute to the community by sharing meta-data essential for data collation, reuse and (meta-) analysis across studies.
 Thus, users of OMiCC can reuse sample groupings and pairings created by other users to construct cross-study data sets.
 We envision that as more users take advantage of OMiCC to perform biological hypothesis generation and discovery, more users will create and share meta-data, data compendia, and analyses with the biomedical research community.
 OMiCC can also serve as a didactic tool to help educate biomedical students and researchers to perform hands-on exploration of publicly available data and thus introduce them to data-driven and meta-analysis approaches.

-Currently OMiCC contains more than 24,000 human and mouse studies drawn from GEO.
-Gene expression data from these studies have been normalized and those with raw expression data have undergone our own internal quality control analysis.
+Currently OMiCC contains more than 30,000 human and mouse studies from GEO and SRA.
+Gene expression data from GEO have been normalized and those with raw expression data have undergone our own internal quality control analysis.
 Up to three types of expression data are made available to OMiCC users depending on the microarray platform and data availability in GEO: 1) for Affymetrix platforms, RMA normalized data derived from the raw CEL files using the Affymetrix power tools package (APT); 2) GEO series matrix data sets (i.e., GEO user submitted versions of the data); and 3) quantile normalized versions of GEO series matrix data.
 OMiCC provides probe-to-gene (HUGO gene symbols) mappings for more than 1900 GEO platforms (GPLs) covering over 90% of the GEO samples available at the time of data import (see Status page for updated numbers).
+We added RNA-sequencing data to OMiCC using the recount2 platform, a resource of RNA-seq data downloaded from SRA and uniformly processed using a Rail-RNA pipeline.

 For further details and to cite OMiCC, please refer to: